lextoumbourou/notes/notes/permanent/scaled-dot-product-attention.md

 >  "The size was **minute**."

 The token representing **minute** will mean very different things in each sentence, even though they will use the same embedding representation.
 The words "took" and "size" indicate whether the word relates to time or size, respectively.
-We want a way to represent each token, including information about important surrounding tokens.
+We want a way to represent each token with information about important surrounding tokens.

-We could use a weighted average to achieve this.
+We could use a simple average to achieve this.
 However, in the **minute** cases, some words are more important to defining the context than others.
 Could we also use a neural network to compute the weights for each other tokens in sequence to have the most useful average representation?
 That's exactly what Scaled-Dot Product Attention is.

 Scaled-Dot Product Attention uses two matrix projections to compute the scores of other tokens in the sequence, then a softmax to convert to weights.
 Then, a final projection is to create the final weighted representation.
+All the weights in the attention module are learned alongside the rest of the network.

 Let's see how to compute it step-by-step.